 Need some ideas for your next food or drink adventure?
 Read ahead for 10 things to try, ranging anywhere from beer and cocktails to vegan finds and hidden gems.
 Then, get out to find your next favorite!

 Don't miss the Wisconsin collaboration between the Kringle (the state’s official pastry) and beer from O’so with the Kringle Monster.
-But, with two new breweries, Backcountry and District 1, and favorites from the Point Brewery to McZ’s, there are plenty of local beers to sip as part of the Central Wisconsin Craft Collective.
+But, with a new brewery District 1, and favorites from the Point Brewery to McZ’s, there are plenty of local beers to sip as part of the Central Wisconsin Craft Collective.

 Grapes have to be hearty to grow around these parts, but there are few varieties that make it look easy.
 Sip the Milky Way Marquette, a semi-sweet red made with locally grown Marquette grapes at Sunset Point Winery.
 Or, ask for a wine-tail to combine their wine to make a special blend just for you!

 Head to Great Northern Distilling's mixology bar, where you’ll find a rotating list of original drinks worth a sip, including their version of the Old Fashioned, using Tapped Maple Syrup.
 For more, don’t skip the seasonal cocktails at Muse or Chef's Kitchen.

 If you don’t think comfort food and vegan (including allergy-friendly) fit together, prepare to be surprised when you visit Wicked Willow.
 Go for their twist on Mac-n-Cheese, with a smooth and creamy cashew cream sauce, with mix-ins of your choice.
 Or, build your own burger, quesadilla or spring rolls to cater to your liking!